Visit my.sonatype.com for documentation on Nexus Repository version 2.

 Load Certificate.
 Verify the certificate contents in the next window.
 Verify the Issuer details listed are from your proxy server certificate.
 When you are satisfied click

-If you have previously added host specific certificates to the Nexus trust store that have an Issuer of your proxy server, you can optionally delete those explicit certificate entries.
+If you have previously added host specific certificates to the Nexus Repository 2 trust store that have an Issuer of your proxy server, you can optionally delete those explicit certificate entries.

 Certain features such as proxy repositories, require an explicit declaration that they consult the Nexus Trust Store to verify a remote certificate chain.
 For example, proxy repositories must still have the